Hard-constrained Physics-informed Neural Networks for Interface Problems: Introduction

 The main contributions of this paper are therefore threefold.
-First, we formulate two ansatz-based hard-constrained PINN methods for elliptic interface problems: a windowing construction that embeds interface continuity and flux balance into the trial space, and a buffer construction that enforces these constraints through auxiliary corrections.
-Second, we analyze how these constructions interact with residual minimization, showing in particular that the windowing approach is sensitive to window derivatives and geometric overlap, while the buffer approach is more robust because it does not restrict the interior subnetworks.
-Third, we present comparative one- and two-dimensional benchmarks against soft-constrained PINN baselines and demonstrate that hard-constrained training substantially improves interface handling, with the buffer formulation providing the clearest path toward robust and geometrically flexible practical implementations.
+First, we formulate two ansatz-based hard-constrained PINN methods for elliptic interface problems: a windowing approach and a buffer approach.
+Second, we show and analyze how multiplicative hard-constraining, represented here by the windowing approach, can restrict neural-network expressivity through the imposed window functions and thereby induce sensitivity to geometric overlap and sharp corners, whereas the novel buffer approach is more robust because it does not restrict the interior subnetworks.
+Third, we present comparative one- and two-dimensional benchmarks against soft-constrained PINN baselines and demonstrate that the buffer formulation can provide a clear path toward robust and geometrically flexible practical implementations.

 The remainder of the paper is organized as follows.
 Section \ref{sec:methodologies} introduces the model problems and the two hard-constrained formulations.
 Section \ref{sec:examples} presents one- and two-dimensional numerical experiments, compares the windowing and buffer approaches, and benchmarks them against soft-constrained methods.
 Section \ref{sec:conclusion} concludes with a summary of the main findings and directions for future work.